jkuester/couch-with-metrics/README.md

 ### Running

-Configure the Couch user (and instance, if connecting to an external database) in the [`.env`](./.env) file.
-Then, run the following command to start the services:
+First, copy `dist-env` [`dist-env`](./dist-env) to a file called `.env`.
+Then, configure the Couch user (and instance, if connecting to an external database) in the newly created`.env`  file.
+Finally, run the following command to start the services:

 ```sh
 mkdir prometheus/data